genes-and-health/TRE-documentation-v3/docs/getting-started-as-a-new-user.md

 ## Steps to get access

 * All users must read and accept the [Genes & Health Code of Conduct](https://e4c14f23.tre-documentation.pages.dev/assets/files/TRE_User_Code_of_Conduct_5.0-4fb0174879dd67ccf5dc610fd014d9c2.pdf).

 * All users must complete the [NHS Data Security Awareness Level 1](https://www.e-lfh.org.uk/programmes/data-security-awareness/) training before they're granted access to Genes and Health data.

-Users with an academic email address (.ac.uk) or an NHS email address (@nhs.net) can register for the Data Security Awareness training at [e-learning for Healthcare](https://portal.e-lfh.org.uk/Component/Details/544034).
+Users with an academic email address (.ac.uk) or an NHS email address (@nhs.net) can register for the NHS Data Security Awareness Level 1 training at [e-learning for Healthcare](https://portal.e-lfh.org.uk/Component/Details/544034).
 !!! note "Wellcome Sanger Institute employees"
 	If you're a [Wellcome Sanger Institute](https://www.sanger.ac.uk/) employee, please use ODS Code **8J947** and select **Genome Research Limited** from the list of organisations when you register for the course.
-Non-academic users can register for the training course at [eIntegrity Healthcare e-learning](https://www.eintegrity.org/healthcare-course/statutory-and-mandatory-training/).
+Non-academic users can register and pay (about £30) for the training course at [eIntegrity Healthcare e-learning](https://www.eintegrity.org/healthcare-course/data-security-awareness-from-smc/).

-After completing the [NHS Data Security Awareness Level 1](https://www.e-lfh.org.uk/programmes/data-security-awareness) training course, all users must attest to the [Genes & Health Code of Conduct](https://e4c14f23.tre-documentation.pages.dev/assets/files/TRE_User_Code_of_Conduct_5.0-4fb0174879dd67ccf5dc610fd014d9c2.pdf) and upload their certificate to Genes & Health new user registration system.
+After completing the NHS Data Security Awareness Level 1 training course, all users must attest to the [Genes & Health Code of Conduct](https://e4c14f23.tre-documentation.pages.dev/assets/files/TRE_User_Code_of_Conduct_5.0-4fb0174879dd67ccf5dc610fd014d9c2.pdf) and upload their certificate to Genes & Health new user registration system.
 Please contact Genes and Health at genesandhealth@qmul.ac.uk for instructions on how to access the new user registration system.

 These steps are important for our  [NHS Digital Data Security and Protection Toolkit](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/data-security-and-protection-toolkit), and [ISO 27001](https://www.iso.org/standard/27001) accreditation.
 !!! warning "Caution"
 	Users who have not completed the Data Security Awareness training or attested to the Code of Conduct are subject to having their account deactivated.